Vilsol/oshabi/README.md

 # oshabi

-A scanner for Path of Exile harvest horticrafting stations and seeds.
+A scanner for Path of Exile harvest horticrafting stations and sacred grove.

 ## Installation